Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 Contact us

-My journey to the world of custom designed and built wine cellars is a long and storied one.
-I started as many college freshmen, an English major, with imaginings of literary greatness, and no understanding of the cost of living an upper middle-class lifestyle in Los Angeles, California.
+My journey to the world of custom-designed and built wine cellars is a long and storied one.
+I started as many college freshmen, an English major, with imaginings of literary greatness, and no understanding of the cost of living an upper-middle-class lifestyle in Los Angeles, California.

-My English professors, like all doctorates, we’re encouraging of my work, imagining that the world would be a much better place if everyone was employed by a University with occasional published works that qualified them as experts in their field.
+My English professors, like all doctorates, were encouraging of my work, imagining that the world would be a much better place if everyone was employed by a University with occasional published works that qualified them as experts in their field.

 And so I continued on this path of enlightenment until a girl by the name of Jasmine (that was really her name) asked me to join her and a group of friends on a trip to Rome.
-Suddenly the degree seemed like a long lost dream, replaced by a much better one, an erotic adventure into the old world with this black haired beauty.
+Suddenly the degree seemed like a long-lost dream, replaced by a much better one, an erotic adventure into the old world with this black-haired beauty.

 I said yes faster than I should have, showing my hand far too quickly, which is probably why I never got past first base with the lovely Jasmine on the entire trip; c’est la vie.